DemogorgonXD/PongRemake/README.md

 # Two-Player Pong Game in Assembly Language

 ## Overview
-This project is a classic two-player Pong game developed in Assembly Language for a school assignment.
+This project is a classic two-player Pong game developed in Assembly Language for a final school project.
 It showcases the basics of low-level programming by implementing game mechanics, graphics, and sound effects.

 ## Features
 - **Player Controls:** Two players can control their paddles using predefined keys to move vertically and hit the ball.